docxology/QuadMath/quadmath/output/quadmath_review.md

 For comprehensive background resources, computational implementations, and related work, see the [Resources](07_resources.md) section.

+## Reproducibility and Data Availability

+- The manuscript Markdown and code to generate the PDF are available on the project repository (`QuadMath` on GitHub, @docxology username).
+See the repository home page for source, figures, and scripts: [QuadMath repository](https://github.com/docxology/quadmath).
+- The manuscript is licensed under the Apache License 2.0.
+See the [LICENSE](../LICENSE) file for details.
+- The manuscript is accompanied by a fully-tested Python codebase under `src/` with unit tests under `tests/`, complemented by extensive cross-validation against Kirby Urner's reference implementations in the [4dsolutions ecosystem](https://github.com/4dsolutions).
+See the [Resources](07_resources.md) section for comprehensive details on computational implementations and validation.
+- All figures referenced in the manuscript are generated by scripts under `quadmath/scripts/` and saved to `quadmath/output/` with lightweight CSV/NPZ alongside images.
+- Tests accompany all methods under `src/` and enforce 100% coverage for `src/`.
+- Symbols and notation are standardized across sections; see [Appendix: Symbols and Glossary](10_symbols_glossary.md) for a consolidated table of variables and constants used throughout.
+Equation labels (e.g., Eq. \eqref{eq:supp_lattice_det} and Eq. \eqref{eq:supp_fim}) and figure labels are automatically numbered by LaTeX for consistent cross-referencing.

+## Graphical Abstract

-Graphical abstract: Panel A shows Quadray axes (A,B,C,D) under a symmetric embedding with wireframe context.
-Panel B shows close-packed spheres at the tetrahedron vertices (IVM/CCP/FCC, "twelve around one").
+**Panel A** shows Quadray axes (A,B,C,D) under a symmetric embedding with wireframe context. **Panel B** shows close-packed spheres at the tetrahedron vertices (IVM/CCP/FCC, "twelve around one").

 ![**Quadray coordinate system overview (graphical abstract)**. **Panel A**: Four Quadray axes (A,B,C,D) rendered as colored directional arrows from the origin to the vertices of a regular tetrahedron under the default symmetric embedding.
 Each axis is distinctly colored (A=blue, B=orange, C=green, D=red) with axis labels positioned at the vertex endpoints.
 A light gray wireframe connects the four vertices to emphasize the tetrahedral geometry underlying the coordinate system.
 This panel illustrates the fundamental Fuller.4D direction-based structure where Quadrays represent four canonical directions in tetrahedral space rather than orthogonal Cartesian dimensions. **Panel B**: The same tetrahedral vertices shown as close-packed spheres with radius chosen so neighboring spheres kiss along tetrahedron edges, emphasizing the connection to the Isotropic Vector Matrix (IVM), Cubic Close Packing (CCP), and Face-Centered Cubic (FCC) arrangements.
 Each sphere is colored to match its corresponding axis from Panel A, with light edge wireframes providing geometric context.
 This visualization demonstrates how Quadray coordinates naturally align with dense sphere packing and the "twelve around one" coordination motif central to synergetics and Fuller.4D modeling.](../output/figures/graphical_abstract_quadray.png)